ccruz17/meta-study/README.md

-# meta-study
+# Meta-Study
 Meta-Study is a virtual library based on the protocol OAI-PMH and private libraries.
-Meta-Study allows create your own repository from information based on categories you need
+Meta-Study allows create your own repository from information based on categories you need.